 Maine Coon cats are known for their gentle and easygoing temperament.
 They are generally very affectionate, smart and social.
 Males and females can be equally loving.
-Despite of the information in some books from the pet store, we definitely find our Maine Coons to be LAP CATS.
+Despite of the information in some books from the pet store, I definitely find my own Maine Coons to be LAP CATS.
 The average Maine Coon gets along well with everything that has legs (or wings in some cases :-).
-Most of them are excellent with children.
+Most of them are excellent with children, depending on their upbringing of course.
 It should be no problem keeping two cats of the same or opposite gender together, especially if they are spayed/neutered.

 How big do Maine Coons get?

 Size and bodyshape varies, depending on the genetic bloodlines.
 My females range between 15 and 18 pounds; my breeding males between 18 and 23 pounds.
 If a cat is whole (not spayed or neutered), it will most likely not reach its full weight, due restlessness during mating season.
 Also, often the lack of coat, due to hormonal changes, will make a Maine Coon cat look smaller.
 A spayed/neutered pet will almost always look much bigger and can be several pounds heavier.
 A neutered male can easily go up to 20 and even up to 25 pounds.
 Maine Coons that weigh 30 pounds are likely a myth, unless the cat is heavily overweight.
 Remember that breeders and fishermen have a lot in common when it comes to *size discription* :-) It should be mentioned here also that unevenness in coat, the long bushy tail and the rectangular body makes the Maine Coon look larger and heavier than it really is.
 Maine Coons don't reach their full size and weight until they are 3 to 5 years old.
 Masterweaver likes and breeds for size but I don't breed mountain lions.
 Extremely long cats are often more proned to joint problems, and to me health is more important than looks.